 Telemann, one of the greatest composers to have ever lived and the inspiration for my composition, “Telechamber”.
-If you haven’t heard any Telemann before then have a peek at the video below.

 There is an old saying that goes “Give someone a fish and they will eat for a day, teach them HOW to fish and they will eat for the rest of their life”.
 In terms of composition this is also true, we learn from our predecessors and peers to hone our skills and with the knowledge passed on, we have a nice “meal” and don’t go “hungry”.
 With this in mind I would like to share how I have composed the piece Telechamber, to give insight to my methods and so we can all sit at the table of composition and feast together!